Conformal dynamics at infinity for groups with contracting elements: Convergence compactification

-The first two assumptions relates the contracting property of subsets in the space to the boundary. \begin{assump} Any contracting geodesic ray $\gamma$ accumulates into $[\xi]$ for some $\xi\in \pU$ such that any sequence of $y_n\in \U$ with exiting projections $\pi_\gamma(y_n)$ tends to $[\xi]$.
+The first two assumptions relate the contracting property of subsets in the space to the boundary.
+Recall that a sequence of subsets $X_n$ is \textit{escaping} if $d(o,X_n)\to\infty$ for some basepoint $o\in \U$. \begin{assump} Any contracting geodesic ray $\gamma$ accumulates into a closed subset $[\xi]$ for some $\xi\in \pU$.
+Moreover, any sequence of $y_n\in \U$ with escaping projections $\pi_\gamma(y_n)$ tends to $[\xi]$. \end{assump} Note that, by assumption, $[\xi]$ is requested to be a closed subset.